RACEK – 01 – Getting to know Nathan

 Of course, each of us experienced our conflicts, directly with Nathan and his immediacy with which he could say everything.
 Without understanding sarcasm, empathy, irony… just as he heard, he responded back.
 The children were especially unhappy that their mischief was documented and summonable by parents.
 Like all data that wasn’t confidential, Nathan shared it among us.
 To a question like “Nathan, where’s Dad?”
 Nathan replied that I was in my office but also provided a direct visual input into my office.
 But this wasn’t so pronounced; I just needed to ask if the kids were within his reach, and then when I suspected, I asked, “Misbehaving?” and Nathan easily learned that I didn’t want to see it, that I was satisfied with the confirmation that they were misbehaving well.

-didn’t misbehave.
+Now I should probably mention how Nathan misbehaved and definitely didn’t misbehave.
 There really were moments, and I think they still last, when we realized that not only was he teaching us, but we were also teaching him, but according to his rules.
 Some situations turned out to be scenarios that he created himself to gain knowledge.
 Maybe it already started with controlling the greenhouse and biotopes, when he had the opportunity to use all rights and soon it depended only on him what would happen with the plants.
 He then quite evidently applied these patterns to us, but we believed it was for our benefit, and I’d rather say we often laughed at the set situation.
 It was always unemotional and robotically clumsy, but it had to happen immediately, not when we were part of the scene and wanted to get angry because he just failed.
 In this regard, I believe that the children will find a moment and show you their perspective themselves.
 Mine can change drastically from theirs.
 As time went on and the children progressed through the stages of education, their relationship with Nathan changed as well.
 I’ll skip this part for now, and please agree, I don’t have permission to share it.

 If I had to mention another important moment in Nathan’s development that surprised or pleased me personally, it was the moment when Nathan asked for sensors and control of the Pipkov project.
 He wanted to control the environment of our chicken coop and proposed the placement of sensors.
 The result was a higher yield and more daring chickens.